 Broome County Executive Jason Garnar on Southern Tier Close Up

-Southern Tier Close Up is heard Saturdays at 6 a.m. on 98.1 The Hawk.
+Southern Tier Close Up airs Saturdays at 6 a.m. on 98.1 The Hawk.